What is Stakeholder Engagement, and Why is it Important for Strategic Planning?

 You will still need to communicate with the rest of these stakeholders, but you may use similar tactics as you would with some of the other stakeholder groupings that are less intensive than your key stakeholders.

-Once you’ve determined your key stakeholders for ongoing two-way communication (whether the entire list, or a pared down version) it’s time to determine how you will engage with them throughout the planning process.
+Once you’ve determined your key stakeholders for ongoing two-way communication (whether the entire list, or a pared down version) it’s time to determine how you will engage with them throughout the strategic planning process.
 You may communicate in the same way with all of these stakeholder groups, or you may determine that each group has different needs.

 While there is no single way to do this 'correctly', we’ve compiled some recommendations and options for managing your stakeholder communication with your high-priority stakeholder groups while developing and implementing your strategic plan:

-BEFORE starting the strategic planning process
+BEFORE starting the strategic planning process with a strategy facilitator, consider the following:

 Surveys - these can be used to help gather input from a wide variety of stakeholders prior to your strategy sessions for your leadership team to consider.
 This method may be less labor intensive than other two-way communication strategies.
 While this method will work for many stakeholders, others may wish for more comprehensive communication method.